Gaussian mixtures: entropy and geometric inequalities

 Before applying Theorem \ref{thm:charact} we first provide some examples of completely monotonic functions.
 Direct differentiation shows that the functions $e^{-\alpha x}, x^{-\alpha}$ and $(1+x)^{-\alpha}$, where $\alpha>0$, are completely monotonic on $(0,\infty)$ and a straightforward induction proves that the same holds for $e^{-x^\beta}$, where $\beta\in(0,1]$.
 The same argument implies that if $g$ is a completely monotonic function on $(0,\infty)$ and $h$ is positive and has a completely monotonic derivative on $(0,\infty)$, then $g\circ h$ is also completely monotonic on $(0,\infty)$.
 Moreover, one can easily see that products of completely monotonic functions themselves are completely monotonic.

 Combining the last example with Theorem \ref{thm:charact}, we get that for every $p\in(0,2]$ the random variable with density proportional to $e^{-|t|^p}$ is a Gaussian mixture.
 Recall that we denote by $\mu_p$ the probability measure with density $c_p e^{-|t|^p}$, $p>0$, where $c_p = (2\Gamma(1+1/p))^{-1}$, and $\mu_p^n = \mu_p^{\otimes n}$.
+Student’s $t$ random variables provide another example of Gaussian mixtures.
 Furthermore, it is a classical fact that symmetric $p$-stable random variables, where $p\in(0,2]$, are Gaussian mixtures.
 For these measures we can describe the positive factor in their Gaussian mixture representation.
 Recall that a positive random variable $W$ with Laplace transform $\mb{E} e^{-tW} = e^{-c t^\alpha}$, where $\alpha\in(0,1)$ and $c>0$, is called a positive $\alpha$-stable random variable.
 Standard positive $\alpha$-stable random variables correspond to $c=1$; we denote their density by $g_\alpha$.

 \begin{lemma} Fix $p\in(0,2)$ and let $Z$ be a standard Gaussian random variable. \begin{enumerate} [(i)] \item If $V_{p/2}$ has density proportional to $t^{-1/2} g_{p/2}(t)$ and is independent of $Z$, then $(2V_{p/2})^{-1/2}Z$ has density $c_pe^{-|t|^p}$. \item If $W_{p/2}$ is a standard positive $p/2$-stable random variable and is independent of $Z$, then $(2W_{p/2})^{1/2} Z$ is a standard symmetric $p$-stable random variable. \end{enumerate} \end{lemma}